niiwade/javascriptest/logical operators.md

 Object method
 retrieves an array of direct enumerable property values.
 It returns a new array object that contains  key/value pairs for each index in the array.

+Nullish coalescing operator

+is a logical operator that returns its right-hand side operand when its left-hand side operand is null or undefined and otherwise returns its left-hand side operand